PyconUK/2015.pyconuk.org/content/abstracts.rst

 -------------------------

-Collaborative open science sprint where you can bring along a task to automate, or a piece of code you want to open source, and we will put you in groups to turn your existing scripts or workflow into an reproducible piece of open science!
+Collaborative open science sprint where you can bring along a task to automate, or a piece of code you want to open source, and we will help you find others to form a small group to turn your existing scripts or workflow into an reproducible piece of open science!

 Read more here: http://www.pyconuk.org/science/